Patriotic Clothespin Wreath | How to Paint Clothespins

 Step 3 Spread Painted Clothespins on Plastic Bag to Dry

 Using latex gloves spread the painted clothespins on a plastic bag in order to dry.
 Repeat with other colors.
-Allow paint to dry thoroughly.
+Allow the paint to dry thoroughly.

 Step 4 Spray Paint Wire Wreath Form